Looking for Something?

 Canning and preserving are things that most of us know as something that our grandparents did.
 It was a valuable life skill back in the day and it is getting popular again as a lot of us are taking time to rediscover our roots.
 The best part is that it is not that hard to do!

-There are many ways to preserve things and make them shelf stable but I think that the easiest one to learn is water bath canning.
+There are many ways to preserve things and make them shelf stable but we believe that one of the easiest to learn is water bath canning.
 A small batch, one quart jar recipe is a great place to start when you are just starting out.
 Nothing too intimidating, and great results with very little work!

-In order to do any sort of water bath canning you need a few things:
+In order to do any sort of water bath canning you will need to have a few things:

 • Mason Jars